Factory Accident Solicitors — Scotland

 Factory Accidents

-Factories and warehouses are among the most dangerous workplaces.
-Not only is the nature of work demanding, but employees may also be exposed to heavy machinery, equipment parts, falling objects and harmful materials.
-Without proper safety measures in place, these risks can lead to serious factory accident injuries.
+Factories and warehouses are among the most dangerous workplaces, where incidents can result in serious injuries.
+The work is often demanding and employees may also be exposed to heavy machinery, equipment parts, falling objects and harmful materials.
+Without proper safety measures, workers are exposed to unnecessary risk that can lead to serious factory accident injuries.

 Employers have a legal duty of care to protect their workers.
-This includes complying with Health and Safety Executive (HSE) regulations, conducting regular risk assessments, and providing adequate training.
+This includes complying with Health and Safety Executive (HSE) regulations by:

 It is the legal duty of the employer to ensure that:

-- Eye, ear and hand protection should be widely available
+- Eye, ear and hand protection is widely available

-- Proper training is given when operating a forklift truck and other lifting equipment
+- Proper training is given when operating a forklift truck and other lifting equipment, including manual handling tasks that can lead to heavy lifting injuries

-If the employer fails to ensure a safe working environment, this can lead to various factory accident injuries.
+If the employer fails to ensure a safe working environment, this can lead to a range of factory accident injuries.
 These injuries can include:

 - Slips and trips